 Local pocket parks will be provided for residents within the mixed residential development parcels, including Parcels 4 and 5.
 These localized parks will serve as the recreational and social focus of the neighborhoods and will include both active and passive open space amenities.
-These parks will be privately owned and maintained and will generally be less than 5-acres in size, and may be as small as 1⁄2 acre.
-Pocket parks will be designed to serve a 1/4 to 1/2 mile radius, providing a short walking distance for residents within the community.
+These parks will be privately constructed, owned and maintained by the local HOA in compliance with the amenities for parks less than oneacre as stated in the Recreation Area Design Manual.
+Pocket Parks and will generally be less than 1-acres in size, and may be as small as $\frac{1}{2}$ acre or less, and will be designed to serve a $\frac{1}{4}$ to $\frac{1}{2}$ mile radius, providing a short walking distance for residents within the community.
 Homes immediately adjacent to pocket parks will be oriented toward the park to promote visibility and accessibility within the neighborhood.
 Amenities typically programmed for pocket parks may include formal or informal turf areas, play structures, picnic areas, sport courts, trails, community gardens, landscaping and other uses depending on the users being served.
 All pocket parks will be provided via common area tracts to be owned and maintained by the applicable homeowners associations (HOA's).
 The total number and collective acreage of pocket parks will vary depending on the actual residential unit counts and will contribute to meeting the RAP open space guidelines.
 The general location of pocket parks is conceptually shown on Figure 31, Open Space, Recreation and Trails Plan.